GDPR stands for The General Data Protection Regulation and its real aim is to give more protection to an individual’s data in this modern world.

 Beyond that, it will depend on a variety of factors, including the type of data, as discussed above, and how the data is being used.
 And, as hackers discover new ways of stealing data, new countermeasures will be required by GDPR as well.

-Although you are not doing business in the US it would bar you from acquiring the data of those attendees that will come from the EU to attend the trade show.
+Although you are not doing business in the US it would bar you from acquiring the data of those attendees that will come from the EU to attend the expo.